fabric8io/kubernetes-zipkin/readme.md

 ### Getting Started

-The quicker way to get started is to just build the project and use the apply "starter" configuration
+The quicker way to get started is to just build the project and use the apply one of "starter" configurations.
+Currently the available starters are:

+-   starter-mysql
+-   starter-minimal

+#### MySQL Starter

+The mysql starter will generate and install Zipkin using MySQL as a storage module.

     mvn clean install
-    mvn fabric8:apply -pl starter
+    mvn fabric8:apply -pl starter-mysql

 The first command will build the whole project and the second will apply the resources to kubernetes (including its dependencies).
 So after using the above in a clean workspace, your workspace should look like this:

     kubectl get pods